drawdehe/imes/README.md

 > ./app_base.sh

 This script clears any existing routing tables and sets up the appropriate new tables.
-The script then executes the app_base.py program, allowing the Pi to act as a base station.
+The script then executes the app_base.py program, allowing the raspberry pi to act as a base station.
 When the program is interrupted, the TUN interface that was created in the app_base program is deleted.

 ## On the mobile unit (inuti37)

 Navigate to the app/ directory and execute the following command.

-> cd app
->
 > sudo python3 app_mobile.py

 This will prompt the password for inutiuser.